-Ports assigned with an LACP admin key are prevented by default from forming individual links if they cannot join an LACP trunk group.
+Ports assigned with an LACP admin key are prevented by default from forming individual links if they cannot join an LACP LAG.
 To override this behavior, use the following commands:

-''' SI4093(config)# interface port fort no or range> SI4093(config-if)# no lacp suspend-individual '''
+''' SI4093(config)# interface port port no or range> SI4093(config-if)# no lacp suspend-individual '''

-This allows the selected ports to be treated as normal link-up ports, which may forward data traffic according to Hot Links or other applications, if they do not receive any LACPDUs.
+This allows the selected ports to be treated as normal link-up ports if they do not receive any LACPDUs.

-To configure the LACP individual setting for all the ports in a static LACP trunk, use the following commands:
+To configure the LACP individual setting for all the ports in an LACP LAG, use the following commands: